Our faculty: More than 1,000 reasons why we're one of the nation's best public universities

 Binghamton professors are here for a reason.
 They're the top scholars in their subjects.
 Nearly all of them — 93 percent — hold the highest degree offered in their field.
-They’re Pulitzer Prize winners, Fulbright scholars and published experts in everything from the Victorian novel to nanocircuitry.
+Binghamton's faculty includes more than 60 distinguished professors and published experts in everything from Medieval literature and schizophrenia to digital forensics and evolutionary biology.
 But most of all, they're dedicated teachers.

 For our faculty, Binghamton is the ideal intellectual environment.
-They get to engage with and inspire the brightest young minds in the country while advancing their own cutting-edge research.
-At Binghamton, every single faculty member teaches undergraduates and they wouldn't have it any other way.
+They engage with and inspire the brightest young minds in the country while advancing their own cutting-edge research.
+At Binghamton, every faculty member teaches undergraduates, and they wouldn't have it any other way.

 Here are just a handful of the amazing Binghamton professors you'll get to work with: